baharmahmudlu/demo_snowflake/README.md

-This repo is about snowflake scripts and contains useful commands
+This repo is about snowflake scripts/notebook/streamlit and contains useful commands